resurfaceio/logger-go/CONTRIBUTING.md

 git push origin master --tags
 ```

-Start the next version by incrementing the version number in TBD files.
+Start the next version by incrementing the version number in BaseLogger.go.